dubst3pp4/dubst3pp4.github.io/content/post/2017-09-30-why-i-use-object-pascal.md

 Pascal was initially developed in 1969 by Dr. Niklaus Wirth on the ETH of Zurich.
 It was used as a teaching language as well as language for business applications.
 With the appearance of the Classic Mac OS, Pascal was the language of choice propagated by Apple for serious application development.
 As an example, the first version of Photoshop was made with Pascal.[^1]

 Pascal was standardized as an ISO standard in the early 90s.
 But unlike other languages, there were different Pascal dialects and compilers since the very beginning.
-One of the most favourite versions, which made Pascal one of the most well-known and widespread programming languages of the 80s and the early 90s, was Borlands Turbo Pascal.
-With the time some object-oriented additions were added to the language by Apple and later by Borland, which has evolved into what we now call **Object Pascal**.[^2]
+One of the most favourite versions, which made Pascal one of the most well-known and widespread programming languages of the 80s and the early 90s, was Borlands Turbo Pascal[^2].
+With the time some object-oriented additions were added to the language by Apple and later by Borland, which has evolved into what we now call **Object Pascal**.[^3]

-Today there are two major implementations: **Delphi**, the official Turbo Pascal successor, and **Free Pascal**.
+Today there are two major implementations: **Delphi**[^4], the official Turbo Pascal successor, and **Free Pascal**[^5].

 Delphi is a Rapid Application Development (RAD) environment, which consists of the Object Pascal language, a powerful and fast compiler, a large runtime-library (RTL) and a designer for crossplatform Graphical User Interfaces (GUI).
 Delphi runs only on Windows, but can compile programs for GNU/Linux, MacOS, Windows, iOS and Android, too.

-[Free Pascal](http://www.freepascal.org) is a free, Open Source implementation of the Object Pascal language.
+Free Pascal is a free, Open Source implementation of the Object Pascal language.
 It consists of the language, the compiler and a runtime-library - but does not include the RAD-tools which made Delphi famous.
-But thanks to some Free Pascal enthusiasts, the [Lazarus IDE](http://www.lazarus-ide.org) was developed as a powerful RAD environment especially for Free Pascal.
+But thanks to some Free Pascal enthusiasts, the Lazarus IDE[^6] was developed as a powerful RAD environment especially for Free Pascal.
 Both, Free Pascal *and* Lazarus, are highly cross-platform and can run on and compile for different systems, among them are GNU/Linux, Windows, MacOS, BSD.

 But beside this historical excursion, what are the reasons that I use Free Pascal in my personal projects?